SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * If the data points have a matching definition in the "Data Point Library" (i.e. measurement name and series are identical), then the values from the data point library are used.

-There might be more than one matching data point entry.
+There might be more than one matching data point entry in the "Data Point Library".
 In that case, the first one is selected automatically by the system.
-The user might override this selection by using the settings symbol (o) and selecting "Load X from Library", where X refers to the entry in the data point library.
+You can override this selection by using the cogs wheel symbol and selecting "Load X from Library", where X refers to the entry in the data point library.

 ![image alt text](/guides/users-guide/image_11.png)

 ### Adding data points

-Additional data points can be added to the data explorer by pressing "+Add data point".
+Additional data points can be added to the data explorer by pressing "+ Add data point".
 This will bring up the following dialog:

 ![image alt text](/guides/users-guide/image_12.png)

 In the top of the dialog, select a device from the asset hierarchy.
 Only the asset hierarchy below the objects selected in the navigator is shown.
-In case the entry "Data explorer" in the navigator was selected, the complete asset hierarchy is hown.
+In case the entry "Data explorer" in the navigator was selected, the complete asset hierarchy is shown.

-The bottom of the dialog shows all data points of the selected device.
+The bottom of the dialog shows all data points of the selected object.
 Select the data points you want to show in the data explorer.
 Press "Add" to add all selected data points to the list of shown data points.

-*Note: The table shows pre-filled data point properties as described beforehand. *
+> Note: The table shows pre-filled data point properties as described beforehand.

 ### Changing data point visualisation